 He has been the recipient of many industry, business and civic awards.
-He and his wife, Joan, have seven children, 24 grandchildren and two great-grandchildren.
+He and his wife, Joan, have seven children, 24 grandchildren and five great-grandchildren.

-Mr. Duchossois serves on the Board of Directors of Churchill Downs, Inc. His not-for-profit board memberships include Culver Educational Foundation, Illinois Institute of Technology, University of Chicago, Kellogg Graduate School of Management, University of Chicago Hospitals, World Business Chicago, Executives’ Club of Chicago, Chicago Council on Global Affairs, Economic Club and the Marine Corps Scholarship Foundation.
+Craig serves on the Board of Directors of Amsted Industries.
+He also serves as an advisory board member for Marine Corps Scholarship Foundation and the Said Business School/University of Oxford.
+His not-for-profit board memberships include Culver Educational Foundation, Illinois Institute of Technology, University of Chicago, Kellogg Graduate School of Management, University of Chicago Hospitals, and the Chicago Council on Global Affairs.
 Additionally, he is a member of the Chief Executives’ Organization, World Presidents’ Organization, YPO Family Office Principals Group, Executives’ Club of Chicago, Economic Club and the Civic Committee of The Commercial Club of Chicago.
 Craig is a past-Chairman of the Board of Visitors for the United States Naval Academy.

-Mr. Duchossois holds a BBA and MBA from Southern Methodist University.
+Craig holds a BBA and MBA from Southern Methodist University.
 He served as an officer in the U.S. Marine Corps from 1968-1971.

 Since joining ITW in 1965, Mr. Farrell was involved in nearly every aspect of the company and has held numerous management positions in his 41-year career.
 He was named President and CEO in September 1995, and was elected Chairman in 1996.
 Farrell focused on a strategy of growth through acquisition, preferring small and midsize companies over major businesses.

 As an active member of the civic and business communities, Mr. Farrell has served on the Boards of Directors of 3M, Abbott, Allstate Insurance Company, Kraft and UAL Corporation.
 Mr. Farrell is also affiliated with Commercial Club of Chicago as a member of The Civic Committee and Chairman of the State Finance and Task Force.
 He is a former Chairman of the Federal Reserve of Chicago and a former Chairman and active member of the Economic Club of Chicago.

 Mr. Farrell’s educational associations include former Chairman of Junior Achievement of Chicago, a Trustee of Northwestern University and former Chairman of the Campaign of the J.L.
 Kellogg Graduate School of Management.